elimuinformatics/charts-on-fhir/README.md

 ## Projects in this repository

 ### Library

-- [ngx-charts-on-fhir](projects/ngx-charts-on-fhir): An Angular component library that you can use to build applications
+- [ngx-charts-on-fhir](libs/ngx-charts-on-fhir): An Angular component library that you can use to build applications

 ### Applications

-- [showcase](projects/showcase): A customizable clinical dashboard that demonstrates all of the library's features
+- [showcase](apps/showcase): A customizable clinical dashboard that demonstrates all of the library's features
-- [cardiovascular-health](projects/cardiovascular-health): A pre-configured clinical dashboard focused on patient-generated health data (PGHD)
+- [cardiovascular-health](apps/cardiovascular-health): A pre-configured clinical dashboard focused on patient-generated health data (PGHD)
-- [cardiovascular-patient-app](projects/cardiovascular-patient-app): A patient-facing application for submitting blood pressure measurements and viewing prior data
+- [cardiovascular-patient-app](apps/cardiovascular-patient-app): A patient-facing application for submitting blood pressure measurements and viewing prior data
-- [documentation](projects/documentation): The application that powers the library's [Documentation site](https://elimuinformatics.github.io/charts-on-fhir)
+- [documentation](apps/documentation): The application that powers the library's [Documentation site](https://elimuinformatics.github.io/charts-on-fhir)

 ### Utilities

 - [synthea-utils](projects/synthea-utils): Modules and utility scripts for creating patient-generated data with [Synthea](https://github.com/synthetichealth/synthea)
 - [mock-fhir-server](projects/mock-fhir-server/): A simple mock server to aid in development on the showcase app

 ## Running the Applications

-1. Run `npm run watch ngx-charts-on-fhir` to build the library and watch for changes.
-2. Run `npm start <project>` to start the local development server.
+1. Run `npm start <project>` to start the local development server.
 For example: `npm start showcase` will start the showcase app.
-5. Navigate to `http://localhost:4200/`.
+2. Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ### Logica Open FHIR Server